Berkeley Timesharing System

 The Berkeley Timesharing System was a pioneering time-sharing operating system implemented between 1964 and 1967 at the University of California, Berkeley.
 It was designed as part of Project Genie and marketed by Scientific Data Systems for the SDS 940 computer system.

-It was the first commercial time-sharing which allowed general-purpose user programming, including machine language.
+It was the first commercial time-sharing system which allowed general purpose programming, as well as the use of machine language.

 History

 In the mid-1960s, most computers used batch processing: one user at a time with no interactivity.
 A few pioneering systems such as the Atlas Supervisor at the University of Manchester, Compatible Time-Sharing System at MIT, and the Dartmouth Time-Sharing System at Dartmouth College required large expensive machines.

 Implementation started in 1964 with the arrival of the SDS 930 which was modified slightly, and an operating system was written from scratch.

-Students who worked on the Berkeley Timesharing System included undergraduates Chuck Thacker and L. Peter Deutsch and doctoral student Butler Lampson.
+Students who worked on the Berkeley Timesharing System included undergraduates Chuck Thacker and L. Peter Deutsch and doctoral student Butler Lampson, supervised by Wayne Lichtenberger.